Zimmer (automobile): Original company failure

 In 1987, parent company Zimmer Corporation reported a $9.9 million loss on sales of $98.8 million and its subsidiaries included Zimmer Motor Cars Corporation, Zimmer Motor Coach Corporation and Zimmer Recreational Products Corporation.
 Also in 1987, Zimmer Corporation divested itself of its Black Fin Yacht division and cited the motor coach division as its poorest performer, which was responsible for more than $13 million in losses since 1985.
 The Zimmer Motor Car Corporation reported a 23% increase in sales in 1986 over 1985.
 In May 1988, Zimmer Corporation filed for reorganization under Chapter 11.

-Zimmer announced in October 1988 that Chairman Paul Zimmer would resign on January 1, 1989, due to poor health but would continue as a director of the company.
+Zimmer announced in October 1988 that Chairman Paul Zimmer would resign on January 1, 1989, due to poor health, but would continue as a director of the company.
 At that time a group of employees, led by former Zimmer Corporation general counsel Terry McMahan (appointed president and CEO in August 1988) were working to guide the company out of Chapter 11.
 By the time Zimmer emerged from Chapter 11 in July, 1989, all but the Cordele, Georgia van conversion plant had been closed and just over 100 employees remained.

 Company acquired

 In September 1996, Art Zimmer (who is no relation to the original Zimmer family) became aware that an automobile had been manufactured which shared his surname.
 Shortly thereafter, he acquired the "Zimmer Motorcars" name and various Zimmer Motorcars Corporation materials and established the Zimmer Motor Car Club, primarily for Golden Spirit owners, with little to no support for QuickSilver owners.
 By 2001, there were over 500 members in the club.
 As of 2023, the club is defunct.

 In 1997, Art Zimmer, president and CEO, started the Art Zimmer Neo-Classic Motor Car Company after buying a model in a local automobile dealership.
-The company, also known as Zimmer Motor Car Company, stopped production in 2020 but had built 10 to 20 automobiles each year and is headquartered in Jamesville, New York.
+The company, also known as Zimmer Motor Car Company, stopped production in 2020 but had built 10 to 20 automobiles each year and was headquartered in Jamesville, New York.

 Retro style – modern chassis

-The later Zimmer Golden Spirit retails for $175,900 and is billed by the company as "the most awesome automobile in the world".
-It is the first four-door convertible produced in decades and is based on a Lincoln Town Car chassis.
-The company also offers a two-door model that is built on a Ford Mustang chassis which retails for $109,900.
-The advantage to owners is that the automobile can be serviced at any Ford or Lincoln Mercury dealer.
-This includes full service and Ford parts and warranty work.
-Additionally, the automobile has all the latest safety and modern engineering features available.
-Because Zimmers are built atop existing chassis, the company can use the legal certification of the Town Car and Mustang, obviating the need for separate crash and emissions certification by Zimmer.
+The later Zimmer Golden Spirit retailed for $175,900 and was billed by the company as "the most awesome automobile in the world".
+It was the first four-door convertible produced in decades and was based on a Lincoln Town Car chassis.
+The company also offered a two-door model that was built on a Ford Mustang chassis which retailed for $109,900.
+The advantage to owners is that the automobile could be serviced at any Ford or Lincoln Mercury dealer.
+This included full service and Ford parts and warranty work.
+Additionally, the automobile has all the latest safety and modern engineering features that were inheritable from the basis model.
+Because Zimmers are built atop the existing chassis, the company could use the legal certification of the Town Car and Mustang, obviating the need for separate crash and emissions certification by Zimmer.